VonHeikemen/lsp-zero.nvim/README.md

 * `setup_servers_on_start` when set to `true` all installed servers will be initialized on startup.
 When is set to the string `"per-project"` only the servers listed with the function `.use()` will be initialized.
 If the value is `false` servers will be initialized when you call `.configure()` or `.setup_servers()`.

 * `set_lsp_keymaps` add keybindings to a buffer with a language server attached.
-This bindings will trigger actions like go to definition, go to reference, etc.
+This bindings will trigger actions like go to definition, go to reference, etc. You can also specify list of keys you want to omit, see the [lua api section](https://github.com/VonHeikemen/lsp-zero.nvim#set_preferencesopts) for an example.

 * `configure_diagnostics` uses the built-in function `vim.diagnostic.config` to setup the way error messages are shown in the buffer.
 It also creates keymaps to navigate between the location of these errors.